 Create an Opt-in Form

-The only distinction here is that you might want to add additional fields to gather an affiliate’s PayPal address (which is often different from their main communication email).
+Similar to a general opt-in form, the only distinction here is that you might want to add additional fields to gather an affiliate’s PayPal address (which is often different from their main communication email).

+If you do not want to use the AccessAlly opt-in/sign-up form in AccessAlly, you can do so in your CRM.
 Each CRM will have a slightly different way to set up an opt-in form, so here are the tutorials to guide you:

 - ConvertKit Opt-in Form Set Up